 In the promo Ted Haggard, John Bevere’s pastor says:

-John Bevere masterfully explains the subject, articulating how relationships should function in the local church for maximum health and productivity imagein the Kingdom of God.
+John Bevere masterfully explains the subject, articulating how relationships should function in the local church for maximum health and productivity in the Kingdom of God.

 Bevere speaks on the subject as “one who has been and is currently under authority” which would obviously be Ted Haggard.
 This is the same Ted Haggard who was removed from leadership when he was caught soliciting homosexual sex and illicit drugs from a male prostitute.
 At first he completely denied the allegations and later on he confessed.
 It was the media that found him out not the church.More recently a church volunteer came forward claiming he was paid hush money to stay quiet about a sexual encounter with Haggard.
 Sadly another sign of the times.
 Ted Haggard is one example of many who likely found being at the top of the covering pyramid insulated and isolated him from others.
 Such a spectacular moral failure should be enough to make anyone rethink whether they truly understood “how relationships should function in the local church for maximum health and productivity in the Kingdom of God.”